plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.2.3 Testing Objections

-The Facilitator may test the validity of a claimed Objection by asking the Objector if the Objection meets the required criteria, and how.
-When assessing responses, the Facilitator may only judge whether the Objector presented arguments for each criteria using logical reasoning.
-The Facilitator may not judge on the basis of an argument’s accuracy or the importance of addressing it.
+The Facilitateur may test the validity of a claimed Objection by asking the Objector if the Objection meets the required criteria, and how.
+When assessing responses, the Facilitateur may only judge whether the Objector presented arguments for each criteria using logical reasoning.
+The Facilitateur may not judge on the basis of an argument’s accuracy or the importance of addressing it.

-When an Objection is claimed because adopting a Proposal would violate the Constitution, the Facilitator may ask the Cercle’s Secretary to interpret if that's true.
-If the Secretary rules that it is not, the Facilitator must then dismiss the Objection.
+When an Objection is claimed because adopting a Proposal would violate the Constitution, the Facilitateur may ask the Cercle’s Secrétaire to interpret if that's true.
+If the Secrétaire rules that it is not, the Facilitateur must then dismiss the Objection.

 #### 3.2.4 Rules of Integration

 While attempting to resolve an Objection, the following rules apply:

-- **(a)** The Facilitator must test an Objection if requested by any Cercle Member.
-If it fails to meet the validity criteria, the Facilitator must discard it.
+- **(a)** The Facilitateur must test an Objection if requested by any Cercle Member.
+If it fails to meet the validity criteria, the Facilitateur must discard it.
 - **(b)** The Objector must attempt to find an amendment to the Proposal that will resolve the Objection and still address the Proposer’s Tension.
-If the Facilitator believes the Objector is not making a good faith attempt to do so, the Facilitator must deem the Objection abandoned and drop it.
+If the Facilitateur believes the Objector is not making a good faith attempt to do so, the Facilitateur must deem the Objection abandoned and drop it.
 - **(c)** Any Cercle Member may ask the Proposer clarifying questions about the Tension behind the Proposal, or about any examples the Proposer shared to illustrate the Tension.
-If the Facilitator believes the Proposer is not answering them in good faith, the Facilitator must deem the Proposal dropped.
+If the Facilitateur believes the Proposer is not answering them in good faith, the Facilitateur must deem the Proposal dropped.
 - **(d)** The Objector may suggest an amended Proposal, and offer reasonable arguments for why it should resolve the Tension.
 Then, upon the Objector’s request, the Proposer must present a reasonable argument for why the amended Proposal would fail to resolve the Tension in at least one of the examples the Proposer used to illustrate the Tension.
 If needed, the Proposer may add another example to illustrate why the amended Proposal would fail to resolve the Tension.
-If the Facilitator believes the Proposer is unable or unwilling to do so, the Facilitator must deem the Proposal dropped.
+If the Facilitateur believes the Proposer is unable or unwilling to do so, the Facilitateur must deem the Proposal dropped.

 ### 3.3 Gouvernance Meetings

-The Secretary of a Cercle is responsible for scheduling ***"Gouvernance Meetings"*** to enact the Cercle’s Processus de Gouvernance.
-The Cercle's Facilitator is responsible for facilitating Gouvernance Meetings in alignment with the rules herein.
+The Secrétaire of a Cercle is responsible for scheduling ***"Gouvernance Meetings"*** to enact the Cercle’s Processus de Gouvernance.
+The Cercle's Facilitateur is responsible for facilitating Gouvernance Meetings in alignment with the rules herein.

-In addition to any regular Gouvernance Meetings of the Cercle, the Secretary must schedule special Gouvernance Meetings promptly upon request of any Cercle Member.
+In addition to any regular Gouvernance Meetings of the Cercle, the Secrétaire must schedule special Gouvernance Meetings promptly upon request of any Cercle Member.
 The requester may further specify an intention for a special Gouvernance Meeting and any limits on what the meeting may change.
 This may include focusing the meeting on a specific Tension, or limiting it to only modifying certain Rôles.
 In that case, the authority of that special Gouvernance Meeting is constrained to only processing Proposals for the stated intent, and only making changes within the stated limits.

 #### 3.3.1 Attendance

 All Membres de Cercle of a Cercle may participate in its Gouvernance Meetings.
-The acting Facilitator and Secretary may also participate even if they are not Membres de Cercle of the Cercle.
+The acting Facilitateur and Secrétaire may also participate even if they are not Membres de Cercle of the Cercle.
 In that case, they become temporary Membres de Cercle for the duration of the meeting.

 As a Second Lien for a Cercle, you may invite any Associé to join the Gouvernance Meeting of any Cercle immediately containing your Cercle.
 You may only extend this invitation to one Associé at a time, and only to aid in the processing of a specific Tension affecting the Cercle you represent.
 You must sense this Tension yourself as well, and believe it makes sense to process in the Cercle.
 Your invited guest becomes a temporary Cercle Member for the duration of the meeting, or until you withdraw the invitation.
 Your guest may represent your Cercle along with you in the meeting, but only while processing that specific Tension.